On the head or down the hatch?

 This seems to point to the fact that, for relatively short but intensive endurance events in the heat, pouring water on your head and drinking is likely to provide some psychological relief from the feelings of heat stress, but it’s unlikely to actually improve your performance by itself.
 There are a few caveats to this though and they’re worth considering before you decide not to bother with drinking or dousing when it gets hot…

 - It’s important to note that the researchers went to lengths to ensure that the athletes started each of their test walk/runs well hydrated.
 This is not always the case for the rest of us in day to day training sessions so just worth bearing that in mind.
+If you're unsure how best to start hydrated then this might be worth a read

 - In the study, athletes ‘only’ had to run a hard 5km time trial (albeit at the end of 90 min walk).
 Whilst this does technically fall into the category of endurance exercise, it’s not really in the same league as running a marathon, ultra, or doing an Ironman in hot weather.
 In the kind of events that last many more hours, it’s definitely extremely important to keep drinking to mitigate sweat losses, otherwise dehydration is highly likely to start to negatively affect performance.
+We've discussed how much dehydration you are able to tolerate before your performance is affected before

 - As performance in longer races is extremely dependent on maintaining a positive psychological mindset, periodic cooling with a cup of cold water over the head may well provide a little mental boost that helps you stay focused and feeling better about how you’re getting on when things get tough.
 On a personal level, I can vividly remember running in Maui in the Xterra World Champs many years ago with my head practically boiling under the harsh Hawaiian midday sun.
 I ran past a chap spraying a hose pipe on his garden next to the course and begged him to turn it on me.
 He did and the relief I felt was fantastic and it certainly spurred me on and allowed me to keep pushing a little more than I might have done without it.